perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 <table>
   <tr><td align=center><img src=jdbc.png></td></tr>
-  <tr><td>Java code for console: How to connect to a Microsoft Access database using UCanAccess JDBC driver, sending SQL statements to the database and showing results, running the program from command line including dependencies</td></tr>
+  <tr><td>Java code for console: How to connect to a Microsoft Access database using UCanAccess JDBC driver, sending SQL statements and showing results, running the program from command line including dependencies</td></tr>
 </table><br>

 Since Java 8, JDBC-ODBC bridge is no longer included.
 There are some proprietary JDBC drivers to connect to MS Access but UCanAccess project is currently active, open source, easy to use and provides a JDBC driver built on top of Jackcess code.

 Note: Jackcess, unlike UCanAccess, is a Java code library designed to read and write MS Access databases that is not a JDBC driver but a direct implementation of the available features to interact with MS Access databases.
-Its license is of Apache License type.
+It has Apache License.

 ### Database